The most recent case is a second hand Ferrari GTB 488 that is being sold for 4 bitcoins on a website focused on used luxury cars.

 Ferrari’s announcement for Bitcoin in the UK shows a trend that started in mid-2020.
 Sellers are increasingly accepting digital assets, and new Bitcoin millionaires are starting to spend more.

-There are also several sites specializing in the sale of luxury cars with Bitcoin payments, such as Bitcars or Buysellcarwithbitcoin.com, where you can find all the ads of owners willing to accept digital currency as a form of payment.
+There are also several sites specializing in selling luxury cars with Bitcoin payments, such as Bitcars or Buysellcarwithbitcoin.com, where you can find all the ads of owners willing to accept digital currency as a form of payment.